hydrusnetwork/hydrus/docs/filetypes.md

 ### Ugoira

 [Pixiv Ugoira format](https://www.pixiv.help/hc/en-us/articles/235584628-What-are-Ugoira-) is a custom animation format used by Pixiv.
-The Pixiv API provides a list of frame files (normally JPEG or PNG) and their durations.
 The frames can be stored in a ZIP file along with a JSON file containing the frame and duration information.
 A zip file containing images with 6 digit zero-padded filenames will be identified as a Ugoira file in hydrus.

 If there are no frame durations provided hydrus will assume each frame should last 125ms.
 Hydrus will look inside the zip for a file called `animation.json` and try to parse it as the 2 most common metadata formats that PixivUtil and gallery-dl generate.
 The Ugoira file will only have a duration in the database if it contains a valid `animation.json`.